influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/logs.md

 If using the package install on a sysvinit system, the config file for logrotate is installed in `/etc/logrotate.d`.
 You can view the file [here](https://github.com/influxdb/influxdb/blob/master/scripts/logrotate).

-## Logging output
+## Structured logging

+With InfluxDB 1.5, logging has been improved to support structured logging, providng machine-readable and more developer-friendly log output formats.
+The two new structured log formats, `logfmt` and `json`, provide easier filtering and searching with external tools and simplifies integration of InfluxDB logs  with Splunk, Papertrail, Elasticsearch, and other third party tools.

-Prior to InfluxDB 1.5, logging configuration options were not available.
-Starting in InfluxDB 1.5, logging has changed and includes the following logging options:
+The InfluxDB logging configuration options were now include the following options:

 * format: `auto` (default) | `logfmt` | `json`
 * level: `error` | `warn` | `info` (default) | `debug`